-Neurotoxin BTX “Death” in Singapore.
-Can BTX Really Kill?
+Neurotoxin Botox “Death” in Singapore.
+Can Botox Really Kill?

-BTX stands for Botulinum Toxin.
-Due to google copyright regulations, we have to use the shortform BTX in this article.
+Botox stands for Botulinum Toxin.
+Due to google copyright regulations, we have to use the shortform Botox in this article.

 Numerous test tubes

-When BTX is injected, it blocks certain nerve signals that stimulate muscle contraction.
+When Botox is injected, it blocks certain nerve signals that stimulate muscle contraction.
 This leads to relaxation of muscles which reduces the appearance of unwanted wrinkles.

 Over time, the muscles will gradually regain movement causing wrinkles to re-appear.